-Local populations may be acclimated to the prevailing temperature regime and may, therefore, exhibit different tolerances to other populations subject to different salinity conditions and therefore caution should be used when inferring tolerances from populations in different regions.
+Local populations may be acclimated to the prevailing temperature regime and may, therefore, exhibit different tolerances to other populations subject to different conditions and therefore, caution should be used when inferring tolerances from populations in different regions.
 Mytilus edulis is a eurytopic species found in a wide temperature range from mild, subtropical regions to areas which frequently experience freezing conditions and are vulnerable to ice scour (Seed & Suchanek 1992).

 The lower lethal limit of Mytilus edulis depends on the length of time exposed to a low temperature and the frequency of exposure (Bourget, 1983).
-Williams (1970) observed that Mytilus edulis tolerated a tissue temperature as low as -10°C. In a laboratory experiment, Bourget (1983) showed that the median lethal temperature for 24 hours of exposure in Mytilus edulis was -16 °C for large mussels (>3 cm) and -12.5 °C for juveniles (<1.5 cm).
-However, when exposed to reduced temperatures for only 16 hours, the median lethal temperature of large mussels decreased to -20°C. It was also reported that mussels exposed to sub lethal temperatures cyclically, e.g. -8°C every 12.4 hours for 3-4 days, suffered significant damage likely to lead to death (Bourget, 1983), which suggested that while Mytilus edulis could tolerate occasional sharp frost events it was not likely to survive prolonged periods of very low temperatures.
-During the cold winter of 1962/63, Mytilus edulis was reported to have experienced relatively few effects with only 30% mortality being recorded from the south-east coast of England (Whitstable area) and only about 2% mortality was reported from Rhosilli in South Wales (Crisp, 1964).
+Williams (1970) observed that Mytilus edulis tolerated a tissue temperature as low as -10 °C. In a laboratory experiment, Bourget (1983) showed that the median lethal temperature for 24 hours of exposure in Mytilus edulis was -16 °C for large mussels (>3cm) and -12.5 °C for juveniles (<1.5cm).
+However, when exposed to reduced temperatures for only 16 hours, the median lethal temperature of large mussels decreased to -20 °C. It was also reported that mussels exposed to sub-lethal temperatures cyclically, e.g. -8 °C every 12.4 hours for 3-4 days, suffered significant damage likely to lead to death (Bourget, 1983), which suggested that while Mytilus edulis could tolerate occasional sharp frost events it was not likely to survive prolonged periods of very low temperatures.
+During the cold winter of 1962/63, Mytilus edulis was reported to have experienced relatively few effects with only 30% mortality being recorded from the south east coast of England (Whitstable area) and only about 2% mortality was reported from Rhosilli in South Wales (Crisp, 1964).
 Crisp (1964) also noted that the mortality was mainly from predation on the individuals that were weakened by the low temperatures rather than the temperature itself.
 It is thought that the use of nucleating agents in the haemolymph and the maintenance of a high osmotic concentration in the mantle fluid during periods of winter isolation allows Mytilus edulis to tolerate such low temperatures (Aunaas et al., 1988).

 Shell growth is not expected to be majorly influenced by low temperatures.
-Bayne (1976) demonstrated that between $10\text{-}20^{\circ}\text{C}$ water temperature had little effect on the scope for growth, similar to the findings of (Page & Hubbard, 1987) who found that a temperature range of $10\text{-}18^{\circ}\text{C}$ did not influence growth rate.
-In addition, Loo (1992) recorded growth rates of up to 0.7% at temperatures as low as $-1^{\circ}\text{C}$ , with an excess of seston, a rate higher than the same author recorded in mussel culture in Sweden (Loo & Rosenberg, 1983).
+Bayne (1976) demonstrated that between 10-20 °C water temperature had little effect on the scope for growth, similar to the findings of (Page & Hubbard, 1987) who found that a temperature range of 10-18 °C did not influence growth rate.
+In addition, Loo (1992) recorded growth rates of up to 0.7 % at temperatures as low as -1 °C, with an excess of seston, a rate higher than the same author recorded in mussel culture in Sweden (Loo & Rosenberg, 1983).
 They concluded that food availability was more of a limiting factor to growth than temperature (Loo, 1992).

 Sensitivity assessment.
 Based on the wide range of temperature tolerance of Mytilus edulis and its limited effect on its physiology, it is concluded that the acute and chronic changes described by the benchmarks of 2-5°C would have limited effect.
-Therefore, the biotope is considered to have a 'High' resistance to temperature change, a 'High' resilience, and is considered to be 'Not Sensitive' at the benchmark level.
+Therefore, the biotopes are considered to have a 'High' resistance to temperature change and 'High' resilience and are therefore considered to be 'Not Sensitive'.